-Emily Coolidge Toker is the Learning Technology Specialist in the Services for Academic Programs (SAP) department, supporting FAS librarians with instructional design, educational technology integration, and pedagogical innovation.
-She provides training workshops, consultations, and personalized assistance to students, researchers, and library staff, as well as public workshops for the community.
+Emily Coolidge Toker is the Digital Pedagogy Librarian, supporting faculty and librarians with instructional design, educational technology integration, and pedagogical innovation.
+She provides training workshops, consultations, and personalized assistance to faculty, students, researchers, and library staff, as well as public workshops for the community.

-Emily has an MLIS from Simmons, an MA in Cultural Studies from Sabanci University, and a B.A. in Sociology from Bryn Mawr College.
+Emily has an MLIS from Simmons, an M.A. in Cultural Studies from Sabanci University, and a B.A. in Sociology from Bryn Mawr College.
 Her research interests include translation theory, mimesis, the globalization and politics of English, and diaspora studies.
-She supports the Center for Middle Eastern Studies, Near Eastern Languages and Civilizations, and the Judaica Division, and with Jess Cohen-Tanugi, the Linguistics Department.
+With Sarah DeMott, she supports the Center for Middle Eastern Studies, Near Eastern Languages and Civilizations, and the Judaica Division; and with Jess Cohen-Tanugi, the Linguistics Department.

 Emily is a Copyright First Responder, and part of the Qualitative Research Support Group and the Digital Scholarship Support Group.

 - Schedule a Qualitative Research Support Consultation (Open to all)